 For audio summary click below

-Cybersecurity for medical devices is no longer an afterthought!
+Medical device cybersecurity is no longer an afterthought!
 The growing adoption of new medical devices with internet connectivity, as well as strong integration capabilities with modern electronic medical record and Health Delivery Organizations (HDO) information systems, adds significant value in providing comprehensive and convenient healthcare services.
 These expanded capabilities bring utility, but also come with new potential security risks stemming from the increased connectivity.

 It’s not an exaggeration to say that medical device cybersecurity is one of the most important, yet complex, challenges for manufacturers today.
 It requires significant subject matter expertise across multiple disciplines, particularly in the technical aspects.